-Last year, 9,000 visitors from across the country and from around the world came to enjoy eminent speakers on everything from climate change to the use of plastics to fossils.
-On Saturday and Sunday, there will be plenty of free, hands-on activities and talks for young and old in a variety of venues.
+Nearly 9,000 visitors from across the country and from around the world come to enjoy eminent speakers on everything from climate change to the use of plastics to fossils.
+There are plenty of free, hands-on activities and talks for young and old in a variety of venues.
 The whole town has a festival feel, with the Natural History Museum in the Hub and the British Antarctic Survey Team in the Pavilion, along the seafront.

 While you’re in Lyme Regis, don’t miss the Charmouth Heritage Coast Centre, the Lyme Regis Museum, the Aquarium, The Mill Art Gallery, and the great shops in town.
 And, of course, no visit is complete without some fish and chips and ice cream at any of the cafés, pubs, and restaurants along the seafront.